DonjVu/CodePath_Prework/README.md

 My friend helped me with wrapping my head around how the game logic should be implemented.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 The majority of my time was spent implementing the gaming logic.
 I am still new to web development and game development so I had trouble getting started.
 However once I understood the results of my different test cases, I understood the line of logic I had to folow

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) I had question of how to optimize webpages and games for mobile usage?
-I was wondering if there is a seperate or additional procedure that needs to be done to allow compatability with IOS or android devices?
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) I had a question about how to optimize webpages and games for mobile usage?
+I was wondering if there is a separate or additional procedure that needs to be done to allow compatibility with IOS or Android devices?
+I want to learn the lifecycles of the development of website and games in order to familiarize myself with the procceses in web development.
+I first started coding with python and java, so I don't have a good grasp of HTML, CS, and JS just yet.
+I have been exposed to those tools when I created a website to serve as my portfolio, however, I did use a lot of boilerplate code in order to style my portfolio.
+I do look forward to learning more about web development, especially on the front end.
+Furthermore, this project has encouraged me to learn JS in roder to strengthen my web development, but also explore different stylings in CSS.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

 I would probably be doing more additional features in order to improve the quality and aesthetics of the game.
 I had very little time due to my awareness of this opportunity being on the week of my midterms and a week before submissions were due.
 However, with the additional time I would have definitely added more features such as a control for the volume and better aesthetics for the button such as a theme for the entire page.
+Futhermore, I believe with more time I could've explored